preactjs/rfcs/rfcs/0000-remove-replace-node.md

 "claimed" while all of its children are created from scratch.
 Need to think more about how this accommodate this scenario.

+Follow up PRs:

+- [preactjs/preact#1802]: simple follow up to use a special internal flag for hydration

 Associated issues:

 - [preactjs/preact#1783]: Render bug with replaceNode parameter after update